NigelFinegan5p/project-1/README.md

 ***Podcast***

-The footer has a Podcast link with a sound icon to the google podcast called (SOTR) Search off the Record podcast.
+The footer has a Podcast link with a sound icon to the google podcast called (SOTR) Search Off The Record podcast.
 This link opens a new window to the podcast.
 This is a high listenership podcast from the Google Development team.
 <br>
 <br>
 ![enter image description here](https://github.com/NigelFinegan5p/project-1/blob/main/screenshots/podcast.jpg)